LinkedInLearning/hands-on-ai-rag-using-llamaindex-3830207/01_Getting_Started/01_03_Choosing_LLM_and_Embeddings_Provider.md

 * Understand each model's strengths and weaknesses, such as advanced coding, complex reasoning, commonsense reasoning, or efficiency in building AI assistants.

 * Consider the input size the LLM can handle.
-Larger context windows allow passing more input and context to the model.
+Larger context windows allow more input and context to be passed to the model.

 ## 🪪 Licnense